Jackson & Filbert's Story

 The videos are in Kiswahili so we have translated them for you below.
 We hope you enjoy their story.

-My name is Jackson Alyosi Kambeju.
-I was born in a small village called Mtopwa, in the district of Newalya.
+My name is Jackson Alyocye Kambeju.
+I was born in a small village called Mtopwa, in the district of Newala.

 I started primary school in 1979 and I finished in 1985.
 However, I was unsuccessful in carrying on with higher studies so I decided to come to Mtwara.
 I followed my maternal aunt.
 When I reached here, my aunts husband was a craftsman.